 To provide the high level of the protection, each application should have the custom implementation of an encryption, and that's why we have created Firebird Encryption Plugin Framework

 – source code and implementation guidance to implement Firebird encryption.

 uses AES256 cryptography to encrypt data on the page level (other cryptography methods can be implemented).
 The plugin encrypts only users' data: records, BLOBs, indices keys, sources of stored procedures and triggers.
 Firebird system pages (pointer, transactions, etc) are not encrypted to increase performance.
 Encryption and decryption do not require an exclusive access to the database: end-user applications can work with the database while the database is encrypted or decrypted.

 There are 2 phases in the implementation process: database phase and end-user application

 - Copy plugin files (and, if necessary, firebird.conf and KeyHolder.conf) to Firebird folder

-- Generate keys (if necessary)
+- Generate keys - you can generate as many keys as needed (if necessary)

 - Encrypt database with the command «alter database encrypt with key KEYNAME» (in isql.exe or in your application)

 - Check that gbak, gfix, isql work with the encrypted database.